DOSull/spatial-epi/README.md

 The core operation of this model is based on maintaining a time-sorted list of new exposure-time, parent-case pairs.
 Each model time step, the exposures on this list scheduled to occur that day are drawn, causing a new case to be instantiated.
 During case initialisation the exposures that will arise from this new case are created and inserted in the exposures list in time-stamp order.
 The number of new cases added to the list is given by a random draw from the Poisson distribution Pois(*R*<sub>0</sub>).
 The time to exposure of those cases is drawn from a Weibull distribution as detailed in the Plank et al. paper.
 When a new exposure is drawn from the list, it *might not occur* dependent on prevailing lockdown conditions at the time, and also on whether or not the case causing it has been isolated due to contact tracing.

 Because the model is spatially explicit, new cases may arise in the same locale or with low probability in a connected other location.
-Because the parent-case of each case during a model run is known, after it is possible to assemble clusters of infection chains and display these in the model.
+Because the parent-case of each case during a model run is known, it is possible to assemble clusters of infection chains and display these in the model.

 ### Example results
 The desktop version of the model, which runs in the [Netlogo desktop app](http://ccl.northwestern.edu/netlogo/) can log results for locales and cases over time during a model run for subsequent analysis.